aaronparker/vcredist/docs/install-vcredist.md

 # Install the Redistributables

 A [quick install option](https://vcredist.com/quick/) is provided; however for a custom install of the Visual C++ Redistributables on a local machine, use `Install-VcRedist`.
 This function accepts the array of Visual C++ Redistributables passed from `Get-VcList` and installs the Visual C++ Redistributables downloaded to a local path with `Save-VcRedist`.
+The output from `Save-VcRedist` is required, because it includes the `Path` property that is populated with the path to each installer.

 `Install-VcRedist` supports both passive installs (default) or silent installs with the `-Silent` parameter.